-The Australian properties are held by the Company's wholly-owned subsidiary Avocet Resources Limited ("Avocet") which was acquired in June 2013 pursuant to the execution of the Merger Implementation Agreement between the Company and Avocet.
-Avocet's subsidiary, Piche Resources Pty Ltd. ("Piche"), manages the Argentine properties.
+The Australian properties are held by the Company's wholly-owned subsidiary Lion One Australia Pty Ltd. (formerly Avocet Resources Limited) ("Lion One Australia") which was acquired in June 2013 pursuant to the execution of the Merger Implementation Agreement between the Company and Lion One Australia.
+Lion One Australia's 100% owned subsidiary, Piche Resources Pty Ltd. ("Piche"), manages the Argentine properties.
 Refer to www.liononemetals.com for additional discussion with respect to the acquisition.